Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Calibration with

 \subsection{\texorpdfstring{$^{\mathrm{83m}}$Kr}{} pre-tritium and post-tritium quad trap data and fits}

-For the small apparatus in Project 8's Phase II, low statistics are the limiting factor in neutrino mass sensitivity.
-Thus, to maximize statistics, we took the final tritium data in a trap configuration, shown in \autoref{fig:quadtrapcoils}, that was deeper than the shallow trap and was composed of four individual traps rather than two.
-The $^{\mathrm{83m}}$Kr pre-tritium and post-tritium data sets (see \autoref{tab:mml_track_length_fit_results}) were taken in the same deep quad trap, to provide calibrations of the effective mean magnetic field $B$ and the scattering parameters $p$ and $q$ as inputs for the tritium analysis. \autoref{fig:krypton deep trap} shows the $^{\mathrm{83m}}$Kr pre-tritium data and fit.
+The $^{\mathrm{83m}}$Kr ``pre-tritium" and ``post-tritium" data sets (see \autoref{tab:mml_track_length_fit_results}) were taken in the same deep quad trap as tritium data, to calibrate the mean field $B$ and scattering parameters $p$ and $q$ for the tritium analysis. \autoref{fig:krypton deep trap} shows the $^{\mathrm{83m}}$Kr pre-tritium data and fit.
+The $^{\mathrm{83m}}$Kr line shape is significantly broadened by the 35.6\,eV FWHM instrumental resolution $\mathcal{I}$ (\autoref{fig:kr_ftc_res}), due to the large range of average magnetic fields experienced by electrons.

-The $^{\mathrm{83m}}$Kr line shape is significantly broadened by the 35.6\,eV FWHM instrumental resolution $\mathcal{I}$, due to the larger range of trapped pitch angles, and therefore larger range of average magnetic fields, experienced by electrons in this deeper trap.
-The larger pitch angle acceptance causes more electrons to remain trapped after scattering, leading to a higher average number of tracks per event.
-The larger acceptance also means that events that begin in non-detectable pitch angles have a larger phase space of detectable pitch angles to scatter into; therefore, detected events are more likely to come from this pool.
-Therefore, a smaller proportion (53\%) of events are detected before scattering in the deep quad trap than in the shallow trap.
+Compared with the shallow trap, the larger pitch angle acceptance in the deep trap causes more electrons to remain trapped after scattering, leading to a higher average number of tracks per event.
+This also leads to a smaller proportion (53\%) of events being detected before scattering, since events that begin in non-detectable pitch angles have a larger phase space of detectable pitch angles to scatter into.
 This gives rise to the enhanced low-energy tail and brings the FWHM to 54.3\,eV.
-Note that for the shallow trap spectrum, the scattering peaks contribute minimally to the width, while for the deep quad trap data, the scattering accounts for a significant portion of the width.
+Note that here the scatter peaks merge with the instrumental resolution into a single broad peak.
+In the deep trap, the FWHM therefore contains both events detected before scattering and events first detected after scattering.